New Zealand Citizens

 New Zealand Citizens and Australian permanent residents (other than holders of permanent humanitarian visas) are eligible for Commonwealth supported places and are not subject to overseas student fees, but they are required to pay their student contribution amount up front, in full – without discount.
 New Zealand Citizens and holders of Australian permanent visas (other than a permanent humanitarian visa) are not eligible for a HECS-HELP loan.

-Some other disadvantages NZ citizens (Kiwis) will experience from moving to/living in Australia:
+Some other disadvantages NZ citizens (Kiwis) may experience from moving to/living in Australia:

 - Kiwis are entitled to family payments, including family tax benefit, baby bonus, childcare benefit and parental leave pay, and medical care under MediCare BUT are excluded from Newstart (unemployment) benefits, parenting payments and youth allowance, including the Paid Parental Scheme (PPS);